oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 .. image:: /user/img/reports/custom_reports_6.png
    :alt: The report output with the enabled grouping by day filter

-With these filters, you can define the date range to filter the report data and group the data in this range by periods (days, month, quarters, years).
+With these filters, you can define the date range to filter the report data and group the data in this range by periods (days, months, quarters, years).
 You can also decide whether to show or not the periods that do not contain any data.

 .. image:: /user/img/reports/custom_reports_7.png